mail4hafij/background_service_asp_dotnet_core/README.md

 ```

-If we need to run the background service indefinitely then do the following in the IIS server -
+If we need to run the background service indefinitely then the following settings are needed in the IIS server -
 <img src="application_pool.png" />